ortus-docs/coldbox-docs/event_handlers/how_are_events_called.md

 > **Hint** : You can even change the `event` variable name by updating the `EventName` setting in your `coldbox` configuration directive.

+Please note that ColdBox supports both normal variable routing and URL mapping routing, usually referred to as pretty URLs.

 ## Event Syntax
 So in order to call them you will use the following event syntax notation format: